geiger-rs/cargo-geiger/README.md

 `cargo tree` can also operate in an "inverse" mode where the dependency tree is walked backwards.
 This is most often useful when trying to determine where a certain crate is coming from.
-The `-p` flag selects the crate to use as the root of the tree and the `-i` flag inverts the dependency graph traversal:
+The `--package` or `-p` flag selects the crate to use as the root of the tree and the `--invert` or `-i` flag inverts the dependency graph traversal:

 ```
 cargo tree --features serde_json -p libc -i